Pentadiplandra: Description

 Pentadiplandra brazzeana is a monoecious shrub of maximally 5 m, but can also develop into a liana, climbing up to 20 m high in the trees.
 The shrub morph usually has a mass of branched bulging roots, while the liana morph has a large, fleshy tuber.
 The branches are without hair and carry alternately set, simple and entire leaves, without stipules at the base of the ½–1 cm (0.2–0.4 in) long leaf stalk.

 The hairless leaf blade is elliptical to oblanceolate, 5–15 cm long and 1½–5 cm (0.6–2 in) wide, with a wedge-shaped base, a pointed tip, a dull or shining dark green upper surface and a dull dark green lower surface, and a central vein that branches feather-like into five to eleven pairs of side veins.
 The flowers are in racemes in the axils of the leaves or at the tip of the branches, with the common inflorescence stalk much longer in terminal racemes, up to 16 cm long.
 The individual flowers can be functionally only male, only female or hermaphrodite, all on the same plant.
 They sit on a 1–2 cm long stalk, and carry five elliptical to lanceolate, ½–1 cm (0.2-0.4 in) long, green sepals with a violet margin, which are slightly buiging and fused at their base.
 Inside are five free white to yellowish petals of between 2 and 2½ cm (0.8–1.0 in) long, set between the neighboring sepals.
 They consist of a separate, wide, pouch-like base or alternatively described as having a conspicuous scale, fringed by hairs that form a "roof" over a chamber and also make the base of the sepals cling together.
 The petal further consists of a lanceolate to oblanceolate plate, with irregular burgundy-colored splashing, and a pointy tip.
-Stamens and pistol are separated from the sepals and petals by a firm stalk (or androgynophore), which carries at its top ten to thirteen stamens with about 6 mm long thin filaments connected only at the base forming two or three worls.
+Stamens and pistol are separated from the sepals and petals by a firm stalk (or androgynophore), which carries at its top ten to thirteen stamens with about 6 mm long thin filaments connected only at the base forming two or three whorls.
 The anthers on top are attached at the base, have two cavities that release pollen by lengthwise slits.
 The ovary, which may be clearly distanced from the base of the stamens by a gynophore, has (four or) five cavities and carries a short style topped by a (4– or) 5-lobed stigma.
 In male flowers the ovary is rudimentary, and in female flowers the stamens are rudimentary.

 The fruit is a globe-shaped berry of 3½–5 cm (1.4–2 in) in diameter, entirely red or mottled with grey, containing many seeds attached to the axis surrounded by pink pulp.
 The seeds are kidney-shaped, and have an outer layer of wooly, white, one-celled hairs.